-Tipping in many parts of the world is a normal part of life, almost like a service charge, but unfortunately many people working in the travel industry are paid very low wages and rely heavily on tips.
-Many of them do not receive regular employment either, so tips have become the alternative to both a salary and also a supplement to a very irregular income.
+Tipping in many parts of the world is a normal part of life, almost like a service charge, but unfortunately many people working in the travel industry are paid low wages and rely heavily on tips.
+Many of them do not receive regular employment either, especially in places where tourism is seasonal, so tips have become a supplement to an irregular income.

 How Much is Appropriate?

 The following is a rough guide to the amount of money that you may consider giving as a tip to staff in different countries on different trips.
 Please note that some figures are calculated on the basis of an amount per client (Tanzania, Kenya) and some are based on a figure per staff member so it depends how many people are on the trip (Nepal, Morocco)

 Mount Kilimanjaro - this figure is per client for all the staff and given to Castro in Tanzanian shillings to hand out at the end of the trip:

 Mount Meru - this figure is per client for all the staff, as above

 Mount Kenya - this figure is per client for all the staff and given to the guide at the end in Kenyan shillings